“Setting into society and strengthening cohesion for more inclusive Europe”

 4th of July 2021

 Summary of the event and follow up / Departure

-Project is co-funded by European Commission in frame of Europe for Citizens programme.
+Project is co-funded by the European Commission in the framework of the Europe for Citizens programme.